vs4vijay/ParkingLotAPI/README.md

 ## Features
 - APIs the RESTful in nature, I tried to follow RESTful design as much as possible
-- Accomodated if user has multiple vehicles
+- Accommodated if user has multiple vehicles
 - Have stored metadata like created_at and updated_at

 ## Future Enhancements
 - Can create OpenAPI Specs (or Swagger API Specs)
+- Can use Depedency Injection / IoC
-- We can have a schedular
+- We can have a scheduler for cleanup for old bookings
 - API result should be paginated
 - Input Validations
 - Can use TypeScript
-- CORS
+- Handle CORS Headers
-- Can use Depedency Injection / IoC
 - Use denormalized form to store vehicles inside user document, but we could have separate vehicles decuments as well
-- Can have a generic Exception (`ParkingLotException`) which accomodates all types os failures
+- Can have a generic Exception (`ParkingLotException`) which accomodates all types of failures

 ---